mohamedsidry/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

  - Prototype: listint_t *get_nodeint_at_index(listint_t *head, unsigned int index) .
  - where index is the index of the node, starting at 0 .
  - if the node does not exist, return NULL .

+## TASK 8 .
+Sum list :

+ - Write a function that returns the sum of all the data (n) of a listint_t linked list.

+ - Prototype: int sum_listint(listint_t *head);
+ - if the list is empty, return 0